ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 Bob wants the latest email addresses for all customers and so wants to access the Person table.
 He emails an AWS administrator at his company and asks for access.

 Emailing is the first thing you should change when implementing access governance at your company.
 Emails are hard to audit and easy to delete.
-As the administrator, you should email Bob back and request that he logs a GitHub issue with his request.
-When you have given him access you can mark the issue as closed.
+As the administrator, you should email Bob back and request that he log a GitHub issue with his request.
+When you have given him access, you can mark the issue as closed.
 This provides a time-stamped searchable audit history of access.

 The administrator (you) logs in to the AWS web console and gives Bob permission to assume the `reader` role:

-- Browse to "Users" — "bob" — "Permissions" — "Add permissions" — "Create inline policy".
+- Browse to **Users** → **bob** → **Permissions** → **Add permissions** → **Create inline policy**.
 - Select "JSON".
 - Copy and paste the policy below, replacing `<ACCOUNT-ID>` with your account number (found under your name at the very top right of the window).
   ```json